TimSchneider42/python-transformation3d/README.md

-# transformation
+# python-transformation
-An easy-to-use class representing a transformation in 3D space.
+Provides a `Transformation` class that represents a transformation in 3D space.
+Currently, this class supports multiplication by other transformations, inversion and point projection.